atlassian-archive/dataschool/dataschool/_chapters/fundamentals-of-analysis/correlation-and-p-value.md

 section: book
 title: Correlation and P value
 number: 20
 description: Understand how correlation and P-value are related to each other within data analytics.
 authors:
-- author: _people/rohan-joseph.md
+- _people/rohan-joseph.md
 reviewers: []
 feedback_doc_url: ''
 image: ''
 summary: ''
 is_featured: false
 img_border_on_default: false
-published: true

 ---
 The two most commonly used statistical tests for establishing relationship between variables are correlation and p-value.
 Correlation is a way to test if two variables have any kind of relationship, whereas p-value tells us if the result of an experiment is statistically significant.
 In this tutorial, we will be taking a look at how they are calculated and how to interpret the numbers obtained.